-Mama June’s Weight Loss Motivation Is “A Nice Paycheck From The Network” According To Wendy Williams
+Mama June’s Weight Loss Motivation Is ‘A Nice Paycheck From The Network,’ According To Wendy Williams

-From Not To Hot star, Mama June has undergone an amazing transformation making her 300 pounds lighter.
-The amazing weight loss is credited to diet and exercised topped off with pretty plastic surgery cherry for the finish.
-Now that Mama June has shed off all the unwanted weight and is looking fabulous, the question is will she be able to maintain it?
+From Not to Hot star Mama June has undergone an amazing transformation, making her 300 pounds lighter.
+The amazing weight loss is credited to diet and exercised as well as plastic surgery.
+Now that Mama June has shed all the unwanted weight and is looking fabulous, the question remains: Will she be able to maintain it?

-According to Celebrity Insider, Mama June had an interview on The Wendy Williams Show, and the show’s host gave the weight loss maven her take on the remarkable body mass shrinkage.
+According to Celebrity Insider, Mama June had an interview on The Wendy Williams Show, and the show’s host gave the weight-loss maven her take on the remarkable body mass shrinkage.

 “I am 50-50 with Mama June,” Wendy Williams started.
 “I told her that behind the scenes.
 I said Mama June, please work really hard to keep the weight off, but she’s also got Honey Boo Boo who is a child growing up.
 She wants normal food.”

 Apparently, during the conversation between Mama June and Wendy Williams, the talk-show expressed that young Honey Boo Boo was the reason behind Mama June’s decision and desperation to lose all the excess weight.
-However, the aforementioned explanation was seemingly not enough for the Williams, as per Metro.
+However, the aforementioned explanation was seemingly not enough for the Williams, according to Metro.

-“She said her motivation was her but I suspect that along with that motivation is a nice paycheck from the network as well as the network paying for surgery.” as Williams started.
+“She said her motivation was her but I suspect that along with that motivation is a nice paycheck from the network as well as the network paying for surgery,” Williams said.
 “If that’s how you lose weight, it’s great in the short term, but how do you keep it off?”

 #MamaJune's Amazing Weight Loss: Mama June Shannon shocked the world this year with her astounding body transformation, after dropping down to a size 4 in just a few months.
 The journey really began a couple years ago.
 The link in our bio has the complete timeline of her weight loss — from 460 pounds to 160! (????: Getty Images)